Hyundai-Kia-Connect/kia_uvo/README.md

 Supported service;
 - force_update: this will make a call to your vehicle to get its latest data, do not overuse this!
 - update: get latest **cached** vehicle data
+- start_climate: I am not able to test this as I own an PHEV but looking for volunteers to help on this
+- stop_climate: I am not able to test this as I own an PHEV but looking for volunteers to help on this

 I have posted an example screenshot from my own car.